- Discover CRC

 Public education and outreach is a key element in TAF’s commitment to global climate change stabilization.
 To undertake this and serve as its public education and outreach partner, TAF created the Clean Air Partnership (CAP), a registered charity founded in June 2000.
 To achieve its mandate in support of TAF, CAP delivers programs such as:

-publishing Clean Air and Environment Guide and distributing it to over 1.7 Ontarians,
+1. publishing a Clean Air and Environment Guide and distributing it to over 1.7 Ontarians;

-delivering 20/20 The Way to Clean Air, a program to encourage individuals and households to reduce their own air emissions such as reducing the use of two-stroke engines and/or replacing older small machines, such as lawn mowers, with newer models,
+2. delivering 20/20 The Way to Clean Air, a program to encourage individuals and households to reduce their own air emissions such as reducing the use of two-stroke engines and/or replacing older small machines, such as lawn mowers, with newer models;

-working with students and teachers to reduce waste in schools through CAP’s Cool Schools program, and
+4. working with students and teachers to reduce waste in schools through CAP’s Cool Schools program; and,

 Typical Loans and Grants of the Toronto Atmospheric Fund

-bridge financing to the Toronto Renewable Energy Co-operative to support construction of the Exhibition Place wind turbine,
+1. bridge financing to the Toronto Renewable Energy Co-operative to support construction of the Exhibition Place wind turbine;

-start-up financing to Autoshare to develop a car-sharing service for Toronto at 50 locations across the city,
+2. start-up financing to Autoshare to develop a car-sharing service for Toronto at 50 locations across the city;

-financed Toronto Artscape Ltd to retrofit in two Toronto artists' facilities - 1313 Queen Street West and Gibraltor Point Centre for the Arts, and
+3. financed Toronto Artscape Ltd to retrofit in two Toronto artists' facilities - 1313 Queen Street West and Gibraltor Point Centre for the Arts; and,

-Using interest accruing from its endowment, TAF provides grants to local projects.
-Typical of these are those made in 2004 as described in the following:
+Using interest accruing from its endowment, TAF provides grants to local projects, typified by the 2004 projects described below.

 Other Resources